Ubuntu Server

 $ cd /opt/growi

-Here it is a requirement that MongoDB and Elasticsearch are running under the same hostname.
+This assumes that MongoDB and Elasticsearch are running on the same host.

 $ sudo \